 Many companies tell me that certain individuals can become bottlenecks, delaying the start of a recruitment campaign by weeks.
 A system where approvals can be made with 48 hours of a hiring request being made should be aspired to.
 When you start measuring and reporting on this, guilty individuals are highlighted and more easily challenged to improve.

 Over 90% of people looking for jobs online are currently in employment, so getting your advertising copy right to convert views into applications is an important statistic to measure.
-A minimum target for all companies to maintain is at least 10 views to every one application.
+A minimum target for all companies to maintain is at least 10 views to every 1 application.
 Anything less than this and you need to start looking at your advertising copy.

 Ensuring that the advertising channels that you are using are effective is critical in measuring your CPA (Cost per application).
 The best performing job boards average around 15 applications per job, so that is between £5 and £10 per application if you are paying £100-£150 in advertising costs.
 These costs can be driven down by purchasing advertising credits through a fixed price provider where you can buy bundled packages for a single cost.

-In addition to the paid for channels, you need to measure the results of the free channels and task yourself with maximising these.
+In addition to the paid-for channels, you need to measure the results of the free channels and task yourself with maximising these.
 Aggregation sites such as Indeed, your career page and referral programs are three areas that you should also measure.